zephyrproject-rtos/zephyr/boards/arc/nsim/doc/index.rst

 Required Hardware and Software
 ==============================

-To use Zephyr RTOS applications on this board, `Designware ARC nSIM`_ or `Designware ARC nSIM Lite`_ is required.
+To run single-core Zephyr RTOS applications in simulation on this board, `Designware ARC nSIM`_ or `Designware ARC nSIM Lite`_ is required.

+To run multi-core Zephyr RTOS applications in simulation on this board, `Designware ARC nSIM`_ and MetaWare Debugger from `ARC MWDT`_ are required.

+To run Zephyr RTOS applications on FPGA-based `HAPS`_ platform, MetaWare Debugger from `ARC MWDT`_ is required.

 Building Sample Applications
 ==============================